 In these images, with the hall doors closed, there is almost zero natural light entering this hallway. @945_home painted the walls Revere Pewter, and kept the doors and trim light and bright in Simply White.

 17. Light, Airy Hallway in a Lakeside Home

 Look how stunning Simply White looks in @ourculvercasa‘s lakehouse hallway coupled with white oak stair treads.
 It’s a perfect pairing.

 Simply White Exteriors

-Here’s an adult-sized example for you to consider.
-This photo may have been taken on a cloudier day, because that warm undertone isn’t reflecting back as much as it normally might on a sunny day.
+Here’s a wonderful example of Simply White paint on a home exterior for you to consider from Deko Inc. This photo may have been taken on a cloudier day because that warm undertone isn’t reflecting back as much as it normally might on a sunny day.

 Not ready to paint?
 Pin this Simply White paint exploration post for later!

 Ready to show those boring, beige walls who’s the boss at home?
 Grab my free guide to help you sidestep the mistakes that almost everyone makes when it comes to picking paint!
 You’ll be on your way to perfect paint promptly…pinky swear.